bcorriveau/qth/README.md

 # qth-tail-head - Tail-Head Queue library

 ## Synopsis
-Queue library that provides O(1) add t head, add to tail, and remove head operations.
+Queue library that provides O(1) add to head, add to tail, and remove head operations.

-This queue lib manages the allocation and freeing of the queue header and linkage.
+This queue library manages the allocation and freeing of the queue header and linkage.
 The user does not add links to their own structures or manage a queue header.

 This queue manager uses the data poiners passed in and does not copy the data.